horros/horros.github.io/_posts/2021-01-22-welcome-to-jekyll.markdown

 overwrite request parameters using the body of the request).
 Normally to disable certain ModSecurity rules, you can just modify your main ModSecurity configuration file and add the line `SecRuleRemoveById <rule_id>` (eg. `SecRuleRemoveById 950002`).
+Having a look at the default main ModSecurity configuration file, there are two (well, three) rules that are of interest to us:

 However, instead of disabling rules system-wide, we can disable them based on criteria like request URI or query parameters.

 To disable the `Content-Type`-header checking for only the URL `/api`, we'll